Benefits of China trade truce 'limited': Fed officials

 Trump's trade confrontations have included tariffs on steel and aluminum, on top of hundreds of products from China, drawing retaliation against US products and fueling a decline in American manufacturing last year.

+But the average US tariff on China over the course of the trade war surged from three percent at the beginning of 2018 to more than 19 percent, according to economists.

+The International Monetary Fund warned trade conflicts and tariffs cut eight-tenths off world growth, and on Wednesday said the truce with China could "reduce the drag" by 0.2 percent, but added that the global economy remains fragile and beset by uncertainty.

-The US central bank cut the benchmark lending rates three times last year in an effort to buoy the economy amid Trump's multi-front trade wars.
+The US central bank cut the benchmark lending rates three times last year in an effort to buoy the economy as it was shaken by Trump's multi-front trade wars.

 But the policy-setting Federal Open Market Committee last month left the key interest rate steady in the target range of 1.5-1.75 percent, and indicated it was unlikely to move again unless there was a "material change" to the outlook.